 In the Supreme Court opinion, Justice Sonya Sotomayor suggested that modern technology may soon force us to reconsider expectations of privacy.
 Professor Hutchins explains.

 RENEE HUTCHINS: “Justice Sotomayor, actually in talking about the modern society that we live in, said, you know, we really have to perhaps rethink what it means for things to be private in a world where we voluntarily give up so much information.
 In a world where there’s Facebook and GPS on your cell phone and GPS in your car, how should the court be thinking about constitutional protections in a world like that?”

 Four other justices, led by Samuel Alito, questioned the wisdom of limiting the ruling only to a trespass of private property.
 They said the more important issue is the use of GPS for the purpose of long-term tracking. ::

-ABOUT THE AUTHOR: Voice Of America is a United States government run news agency.
+ABOUT THE AUTHOR: Voice of America is a U.S. Government run news agency.